 What kind of car is that?

 What kind of motor is that?

-You can see by the pics that I've still got work to do.
+You can see by the pics that I still have work to do.
 The interior is missing a few pieces.
-I need to install my a-pillar trim, lower dash panel under the steering column, armrests and inner door bezels.
+I need to install my a-pillar trim, lower dash panel under the steering column, armrests, and inner door bezels.
 Fortunately, all but the a-pillar trim is the same as a Mustang.
 Note the 1979-86 Mustang radio delete.
-A friend cut the a/c control delete from a piece of textured a.b.s. plastic.
+A friend cut the a/c control delete from a piece of textured a.b.s.
+Plastic.
 The dash is mostly original and complete.
 Keeping the woodgrain was a must.
 I'm adding Autometer water temp and oil pressure gauges, but all of the rest of the factory gauges will be retained.
 I left off a big, gawdy tachometer in favor of an L.E.D shift light.
 The factory dash pad was trashed, so I covered it with a plastic dash cover, specific to the Fairmont.